nhoizey/vscode-gremlins/README.md

 ```

 Please help enhance the extension by suggesting new default characters, through Pull Requests or Issues.

+You can find all characters in [Unicode Table](https://unicode-table.com/en/).

 ## Displaying gremlins in the Problems pane